 WOW™ Competition Terms and Conditions

-Please make sure you carefully read and understand all terms and conditions of the WOW Design Competition before entering.
+Please make sure you carefully read and understand all terms and conditions of the World of WearableArt Awards before entering the competition.
 If you have any questions please email Kat Sprowell, Competition & Business Affairs Manager.

 This section sets out the terms and conditions of entry for the World of WearableArt™ Awards (also known as the WOW™ Awards) held by World of WearableArt™ Limited (“WOW™”).
 Please read these terms and conditions carefully as each designer will be required to accept them in full before their entry will be accepted by WOW™.